James Dean Brown

 Labels: Perlon, WIR, Prospector, Arma, Pluie/Noir, Dark Entries, Serendip Lab

 Projects: Narcotic Syntax (w/Yapacc), Hypnobeat (solo + w/Helena Hauff)

 Residency: Get Perlonized

 Over the top or under the radar: James Dean Brown is certainly not the "James-of-all-trades".
-People call him "master", "legend", "guru", or even "James 'Dieu' Brown", "a true DJ which is becoming really uncommon these days"… while others haven't even heard of him.
+People call him "master", "legend", "guru", or even "James 'Dieu' Brown", "a true DJ which is becoming really uncommon these days"… while others haven't even noticed.

 Fact is, James Dean Brown gained high reputation not by making a big fuss, but by delivering a well-considered, well-directed quality sound with a psychedelic soul.
-In good company: a DJ regular at Panorama Bar since 2001, he started playing with the likes of Zip and spreading his arresting vibes within the notorious Chile connection.
+In good company: DJing Panorama Bar since 2001, he started playing with the likes of Zip and spreading his arresting vibes within the notorious Chile connection.